diyathapli/project_shared_resources/README.md

 TODO
 - Implement Arbiter Design from FSM
-- Test Arbiter Design
+- Verify Arbiter Design
-- verify functionality of Buffer subblock
+- Verify functionality of Buffer subblock
+- Verify DFF functionality
-- Find Minimum Time Period from D-FF design (No need to connect INVx1 OR INVx16 in DUT)
+- Find Minimum Time Period from Final system schematic (No need to connect INVx1 OR INVx16 in DUT)

 DONE